INSIGHT-Job or baby? Italian women's struggle to have both holds back growth

 MILAN, Oct 13 (Reuters) - Elena has a seven-month old baby and is about to quit her job, unable to overcome the difficulties of combining motherhood and work in Italy, where both women's employment and the birth rate are among the lowest in the European Union.

-The Bank of Italy says getting more women into the labour force is imperative to support long-term economic growth and make the country's 2.8 trillion euro ($3 trillion) debt pile sustainable.
+Getting more women into the labour force is an imperative for the central bank, which has said the change is needed to support long-term economic growth and ensure that Italy's 2.8 trillion euro ($3 trillion) debt pile is sustainable.

-Prime Minister Giorgia Meloni has said female labour is "an untapped resource", but her conservative government's 2024 budget, to be presented on Monday, is not expected to include measures to drive change.
+Prime Minister Giorgia Meloni - Italy's first female premier - has said women are "an untapped resource" that lessens the need for immigrant labour.
+Yet her conservative government's 2024 budget, to be presented on Monday, is not expected to include measures to drive change.

 "Italy really is a very interesting case, because female participation is extremely low, against the backdrop of worrying fertility rates," said Claudia Olivetti, an economics professor at Dartmouth College.